deep-web-solutions/wordpress-framework-foundations/README.md

 ### 1.1.0 (April 2nd, 2021)
 * Renamed some traits for consistency with the rest of the modules.
 * Updated Helpers module.
+* Added a new initialization extension trait for hierarchical objects that use a DI container.

 ### 1.0.0 (April 1st, 2021)
 * First official release.